jack23247/lrtos-project/README.md

 # lrtos-project
-Linux as a Real Time Operating System - Bachelor's thesis
+Linux as a Real Time Operating System - Final Report